mongodb/docs/source/includes/warning-document-duplicate-key-names.rst

-.. admonition:: MongoDB does not support duplicate field names
+.. warning:: MongoDB does not support duplicate field names
-   :class: warning

    The MongoDB Query Language is undefined over documents with duplicate field names.
 BSON builders may support creating a BSON